bilal-fazlani/commanddotnet/README.md

 ### Boolean mode

 In this library, there are two ways to parse boolean [Options](#options).
-Note that this is not applicable for [Parameters](#parameters).
+Note that this is not applicable for [Operands](#operands).

 1.  **Implicit**

     This is the default mode.
     In this mode, you don't pass the value `true` or `false` in the command line.
-These parameters are treated as flags.
+These arguments are treated as flags.
 They are considered `true` if they are present and `false` when they are not.

     For exampple:
     ```bash
     dotnet example.dll --printValues
     ```

-    In this case, value of parameter `printValues` will be true
+    In this case, value of argument `printValues` will be true

     and in the following exampplem,